Blur or pixelate icon

 Frequently Asked Questions

-What is the difference between blur and pixelate?
+What is the difference between Blur and Pixelate for hiding something?

 Blur and pixelation are part of the site's privacy and editing silo.
 If you also need to remove metadata, crop sensitive areas, or add a watermark before sharing, these related tools continue the workflow.